FREE U.S. GROUND SHIPPING ON ALL WEB ORDERS OVER $75 | 800.662.5021

 Each of the following products has an important place in the Bird Control Toolbox.
 Here are the differences between Bird Deterrents and Bird Exclusion to help you arrive at the best solution to treat a bird problem.

-A Bird Deterrent refers to methods in which a treated area is not physically blocked off from birds to gain access to, but rather to be made to be as uncomfortable and unsettling to them as possible.
-Birds that are made to feel unwelcome or at risk in these areas are conditioned to stay away out of self-preservation.
+A Bird Deterrent refers to methods in which a treated area is not physically blocked off from birds, but rather made to be as unwelcoming to them as possible.
+Making the area feel unsafe or unwelcoming conditions birds to stay away from the treated area and seek other locations for perching and nesting.

 Sonic and Ultrasonic Devices

 Sonic and Ultrasonic devices rely on the use of audio to deter pest birds from treated areas.
 Sonic devices broadcast distress calls of specific species of birds as well as predator calls to repel birds from treated areas.
-Ultrasonic devices rely on high frequencies to disorient and irritate birds without being audible to people.
+Ultrasonic devices use high frequencies to disorient and irritate birds without being audible to humans.

 Madden recalls a story about a gull infestation when he said, “There were more gulls in one place I had ever seen in my life.”
-After installing a Bird-X Mega Blaster Pro Sonic device, Madden recalls, “I’m usually a bit of a skeptic, but it worked.
+After installing a Bird-X Mega Blaster Pro, Madden recalls, “I’m usually a bit of a skeptic, but it worked.
 Months after installation there are still no gulls at the site.”

-Avishock™ is a low-profile electrified track that conforms to any surface.
-The system delivers a harmless jolt of electricity that conditions birds to stay away from the treated area.
+Shock Trackis a low-profile electrified track that conforms to any surface and delivers a harmless jolt of electricity that conditions birds to stay away from the treated area.
 The same way electric fences manage cows, pigs, and other livestock, the shock track trains pest birds to stay away from these areas.
+Shock track is an ideal solution for curved structures or buildings where aesthetics are a concern because it is impossible to see from the ground looking up.

-When applied to roofs and ledges, bird spikes make it difficult for birds to nest in treated areas.
+When applied to roofs and ledges, bird spikesdeter birds from nesting in treated areas.
 Spikes work best when installed as a preventative measure rather than a “cure” for a bird problem that already exists.
 Making the area unwelcoming to pests prior to an infestation will deter them to nest elsewhere.

 Some species of birds, like pigeons, are selective and repetitive in choosing a nesting location—so don’t use spikes where nests have previously existed.
 Getting ahead of the game and installing spikes before pigeons nest in the area will produce the best results.